joe-zxh/pbftlinear/README.md

-# pbft
+# pbftlinear

-`pbft` is an implementation of the PBFT protocol [1].
+`pbftlinear` is an implementation of the PBFTLinear protocol [1].
 It uses the Gorums [2] RPC framework for sending messages between replicas.

 ## Running the examples

 We have written an example client located in `cmd/pbftclient` and an example server located in `cmd/pbftserver`.
 These can be compiled by running `make`.
-They read a configuration file named `pbft.toml` from the working directory.
+They read a configuration file named `pbftlinear.toml` from the working directory.
 An example configuration that runs on localhost is included in the root of the project.
 To generate public and private keys for the servers, run `cmd/hotstuffkeygen/hotstuffkeygen -p 'r*' -n 4 --hosts 127.0.0.1 --tls keys`.
 To start four servers, run `scripts/run_servers.sh` with any desired options.